thomasjkuo94/2020-msia423-kuo/README.md

 To increase engagement with the platform, particularly with a focus on increasing successful bookings and stays.

 ### Mission:
 Using number of reviews as a proxy for the number of stays, understand which features on a listing are primary drivers for the number of reviews a listing receives.
 This will inform marketplace strategy by building knowledge surrounding what attributes are considered most desirable for a listing.
-The application will use a Random Forest to classify a listing into 1 of 5 categories based on how many reviews per month they receive.
+The application will classify a listing into 1 of 4 categories based on how many reviews per month they receive.
 Data will be pulled from [http://insideairbnb.com/get-the-data.html].
 An understanding of the features driving a booking decision can stimulate conversations between the company and its host partners to change listing attributes to those that are more likely to be booked.

 ### Success Criteria: